Looking for laparoscopic spay near me?

 The Laparoscopic Spay Procedure

 A patient about to undergo laparoscopic surgery is fully anesthetized and placed on her back.
 A small incision is made in her abdomen and the abdominal cavity is slightly inflated with carbon dioxide.
-Through another small incision, the doctor introduces the laparoscope, visualizes the ovaries, and removes them (ovariectomy).
-This is a departure from the traditional spay procedure where both the ovaries and uterus are removed (ovariohysterectomy) and a less invasive procedure that many believe is a better alternative.
+Through the same small incision, the doctor introduces the laparoscope, visualizes the ovaries, and removes them (ovariectomy) or will remove the ovaries and uterus (ovariohysterectomy).
+Your vet will help you decide which is the better option for your pet.

-Incisions to the internal tissue during the procedure are very small and are either safely cauterized or sutured using the laparoscope.
+The incisions to the internal tissue during the procedure are very small and are either safely cauterized or sutured using the laparoscope.
 An entire laparoscopic spay can be completed in about 20 minutes or around half the time it takes to do a traditional spay procedure.
-Reduced surgery time minimizes risk and increases recovery time.
+Reduced surgery time minimizes risk and decreases recovery time.
 Best of all, your pet goes home the same day eliminating the need for an overnight hospital stay.

 Pets go home the same day!